Building Real-Time Ethereum Event Notifications with BLAZED.sh

 Understanding BLAZED.sh’s Architecture

 BLAZED.sh is optimized for Ethereum applications that require consistent low latency and predictable costs.
-While many providers offer WebSocket connections, BLAZED.sh provides exclusive IPC socket access (at /tmp/sockets/rpc_proxy.sock
+While many providers offer WebSocket connections, BLAZED.sh provides exclusive IPC socket access (at /tmp/sockets/rpc_proxy.sock), eliminating network overhead entirely.
+This architectural choice ensures the lowest possible latency between your application and the Ethereum node.

 Event Signatures and Topics: The Building Blocks of Ethereum Events